dlwicksell/nodem/README.md

 to their core database functionality.
 Nodem provides access to the basic global database handling operations, as well as providing the ability to invoke M language functions and procedures.
-It also supports full local symbol table management and manipulation.
-Although designed for use with YottaDB and GT.M, Nodem aims to be API-compatible (while in `strict` mode) with the Node.js database driver for [Caché][].
+It also supports full local symbol table management and manipulation of the M environment.

 All of Nodem's APIs support synchronous operation and accept arguments passed via a single JavaScript object (except for help, which takes no arguments or an